casper-network/docs-archive/technical-framework/node/communications.md

     G <- an empty DAG of block hashes
     Q <- an empty queue of (depth, hash) pairs
     A <- an empty map of block summaries
-    V <- an empty set of visited hashes

     for each hash h in T do
         push (0, h) to Q

     while Q is not empty do
         pop (d, h) from Q
-        if h in V then
+        if h in A then
             continue
-        if b is not in B then
+        if h is not in B then
             continue
         b <- B(h)
         A(h) <- b
-        V <- V + h
         for each parent hash p of b do
             G <- G + (h, p)
             if d < m and p not in K do